wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

     ROBARTS:AC 1
     E_RESOURCE:AC 1

-Before using the branch information, let's look at U Toronto's entire collection.
-For this, we just want the call numbers, and it's easy to pull them out with `cut`.
-But before we can turn all of those call numbers into a mountain dentograph we need to turn the class letters into numbers.
-What we want is a 3D graph where the class letters (AC, AE, AG, ..., ZA) run along the x-axis, the numbers run along the y-axis, and the z-axis shows the number of items at the call number.
+Let's look at U Toronto's entire collection before doing any branch dentographs.
+For this, we want all the call numbers regardless of branch, and it's easy to pull that out with `cut`.
+But before we can turn all those call numbers into a mountain dentograph we need to turn the class letters into numbers.
+We want to make a 3D graph where the class letters (AC, AE, AG, ..., ZA) run along the x-axis, the numbers run along the y-axis, and the z-axis shows the number of items at the call number.
 To make this happen, the class letters need to be turned into numbers. `convert-lc-to-numbers.rb` does this by using a map file to convert AC -> 1, AE -> 2, ..., ZA -> 212.
-The x-axis in all our LCC mountain dentographs will run from 1 to 212.

-!!!TODO  Explain that we need to fix width and depth in different ways for LC and DDC, to make sure that the base is comparable across libraries
+The x-axis in all our LCC mountain dentographs will run from 1 to 212. `convert-lc-to-numbers.rb` does this, and by doing so ensures that the x-axis is the same width for all libraries.
+The script also adds in points along the y-axis from (0,0) to (0,10000), ensuring that the graph has the same depth for all libraries.
+If the width and depth were not forced to be the same for all collections, it would be impossible to compare them visually: F or Q would end up in different places.

-    $ cut -d":" -f2 utoronto-branch-call-number.txt > utoronto-call-number.txt
+    $ cut -d ":" -f 2 utoronto-branch-call-number.txt > utoronto-call-number.txt
     $ ruby convert-lc-to-numbers.rb utoronto-call-number.txt > utoronto-mountain-data.txt

 It's now simple to visualize this data with the `persp` command in R. You'll see one standout high peak.
 We can locate it at (141, 77).
 141 on the x-axis is QA, and 77 on the y-axis is 76 in call numbers (the y-axis starts at 0), so that peak is at QA 76: computer science books.
 LCC is so limited in how it can accommodate books about computer science that it has to cram almost all of them into this number.
 It's the highest peak in every library I've looked at.